 The warning notice is usually in bold at the end of the order.
 It says that where a child arrangements order (previously known as a contact or residence order) is in place if a person does not comply with the order they may be in contempt of court and committed to prison, fined, made to undertake unpaid work or ordered to pay financial compensation.

-If you feel that a former partner has not complied with the terms of a contact or child arrangements order you can make an application to court for an enforcement order.
+If you feel that a former partner has not complied with the terms of a child arrangements order you can make an application to court for an enforcement order.
 The first thing a court has to do is consider whether the facts about the alleged breach of the order are agreed or not and if not, whether it is necessary for there to be a hearing to determine those facts.
 The judge can also consider any reasons given for non-compliance and whether Cafcass (Children and Family Court Advisory and Support Service) need to have involvement in the case.

 - Order the parties to attend a Separated Parents Information Programme